CNCMSBL League Rules & Regulations

 5.f Guest players must wear, at a minimum, the correct jersey of the team that he is playing for.
 The opposing team manager has the right to refuse a guest player to play in a game if he does not have a jersey and if the season is at least 30 days old.
 It is each manager’s responsibility to keep extra jerseys available to his team.

-5.g Guest players may be used in any regular season game.
+5.g Guest players may be used in any regular season game, but no playoff games.

 5.h When using a Guest Player in a game, the manager should (1) verbally inform the opposing manager and the umpires that he is using a guest player, (2) make a notation on his lineup card regarding the guest player, (3) physically point out to the opposing manager who the guest player is.
 Failure to follow these guidelines could result in it being ruled that an illegal player was used and the game could be subject to forfeit.